-(6) Other reserves include unrealized fair value gains or losses on available-for-sale financial assets and exchange differences on translation of foreign operations.
+(4) Other reserves include actuarial gain or loss on defined pension plan, unrealized fair value gain or loss on available-for-sale investments and translation adjustment of foreign reinsurance subsidiary's cumulative earnings.

 SELECTED FINANCIAL INFORMATION

 Prospective investors should read the selected consolidated financial information set forth below in conjunction with the Company's consolidated financial statements and related notes and "Management's Discussion and Analysis of Financial Condition and Results of Operations" included elsewhere in this offering circular.
 The selected financial information presented below for the year ended December 31, 2009 was derived from the consolidated financial statements of the Company, audited by Punongbayan & Araullo, a member firm within Grant Thornton International Ltd., and the selected financial information for the two years ended December 31, 2010 and 2011 was derived from the consolidated financial statements of the Company, audited by Manabat Sanagustin & Co., a member firm of KPMG.
 The selected financial information presented below for the nine months ended September 30, 2011 and 2012 was derived from the unaudited condensed consolidated interim financial statements of the Company, reviewed by Manabat Sanagustin & Co., a member firm of KPMG.
 The Company's financial information included in this offering circular has been prepared in accordance with PFRS.